Arktus0657/LeetCode_Month1/README.md

 8. Decrement the count.
 9. Repeat Step 2 to Step 8 until count equal to 0.
 10. Return the quotient.

+>Third Commit
+Running the code and testing the outputs